NikharAsthana/PERN-ECommerce-Website/flow.md

 - setup logic for clerkWebhookHandler in backend/src/webhooks/clerk.ts create a helper method to get role of user and to check roles in backend/src/lib/roles.ts

 - setup render for deployment.
-Configure .dockerignore and Dockerfile for deployment
+Create and configure .dockerignore and Dockerfile for deployment. add logic in Backend/src/index.ts to serve both the frontend and the backend. add env vars to render